Today 02/19 10%

 Service : Children’s Services Further Enquiries to: Judith Westcott Date Prepared: 09 January 2019 Direct Line: (01225) 718277 Wiltshire Council is welcoming the views of parents, carers, pupils, staff and the public on its vision to transform special needs education. […]Read More

-Wiltshire Council Section 14(1) of the Road Traffic Regulation Act 1984 Temporary Closure of: New Zealand, Beacon Hill, Catcomb Street, Quakers Lane and Quakers Walk, Hilmarton (Ref: TTRO 5116) Notice is hereby given that the Wiltshire Council has made an […]Read More
+Wiltshire Council Section 14(1) of the Road Traffic Regulation Act 1984 Temporary Closure of: A3102 (Part), Hilmarton / Lyneham and Bradenstoke and Calne (Ref: TTRO 5753) Notice is hereby given that the Wiltshire Council has made an Order to close […]Read More

 Welcome to the parish of Hilmarton, an old yet thriving community of villages and hamlets in North Wiltshire.